Render Backend

 By default, Iced tries to use wgpu as the backend, and if that is not possible, it uses tiny-skia as a fallback software renderer.

-If you want to specifically use tiny-skia as render backend, you can do that with an environment variable ICED_BACKEND = tiny-skia :
+If you want to specifically use tiny-skia as render backend, you can do that temporarily by setting the ICED_BACKEND environment variable to tiny-skia, e.g.

 Selecting a Graphics Backend for WGPU: